Saint Philip the Apostle

 A question that reveals how much he still didn't understand

 Philip's most striking moment, though, comes much later, at the Last Supper, after years spent following Jesus.
-Amid Jesus's long farewell discourse, Philip interrupts with a request: "Lord, show us the Father and that will be enough for us" (John 14:8, NIV).
-Jesus's answer carries an unmistakable note of surprise: "Don't you know me, Philip, even after I have been among you such a long time?
-Anyone who has seen me has seen the Father.
-How can you say, 'Show us the Father'?"
-(John 14:9, NIV).
+Amid Jesus's long farewell discourse, Philip interrupts with a request: "Lord, show us the Father, and we shall be satisfied" (John 14:8, RSV-CE).
+Jesus's answer carries an unmistakable note of surprise: "Have I been with you so long, and yet you do not know me, Philip?
+He who has seen me has seen the Father; how can you say, 'Show us the Father'?"
+(John 14:9, RSV-CE).
 The exchange is oddly reassuring precisely because of how human it is — proof that even one of the twelve, after years of direct proximity to Jesus, could still be searching for something he'd already been shown.

 A bridge between Jesus and those seeking him